vrtpro/chocolattech/README.md

 ## 📃 License

-Source Code distributed under [MIT License](./LICENSE).
-Copyrights to respective owner (ChocoLatte herself).
+I do not claim any assets here, credits are to the rightful owner.
+Source code distributed under MIT License.
+See [LICENSE file](./LICENSE) for more information.